This article will teach you how to sharpen fishing hooks to make sure that when you get that take, you set the hook!

 How to Sharpen Fish Hooks

 A fish hook sharpener should be a part of your kit.
 If you don’t have one of them then you can use almost any fishing multi tool.
 Or if you don’t have one you can always swipe your wife’s nail file!

-It’s very easy to sharpen a hook, just take your sharpener (or file) and slide the hook across it a few times.
+It’s very easy to sharpen hooks, just take your sharpener (or file) and slide the hook across it a few times.
 Just as the hook is rounded, you want to slide in a slightly rounded fashion.
 The key is not to overdo it, just a few passes then test it again.

 Check the hook on your nail again to ensure that it doesn’t slide and you’re good to go.
 You’ll notice that you can set the hooks far easier, in both fish and trees!